Debian Mirrors Hierarchy

 A visualation of flow of package from ftp-master.d.o

 After Tier 1, there are a few more syncproxies (detailed below).
-There are atleast 45 of them at Tier 2.
-Most country mirrors i.e. ftp..debian.org are at Tier 2 too ( barring a few like ftp.au.d.o, ftp.nz.do etc.).
+There are atleast 45 mirrors at Tier 2, updates for which are directly pushed from the three Tier 1 sync proxies.
+Most country mirrors i.e. ftp..debian.org are at Tier 2 too (barring a few like ftp.au.d.o, ftp.nz.do etc).

 Coming back to https://mirror-master.debian.org/status/mirror-hierarchy.html, one can see chain extend till Tier 6 like in case of this mirror in AU which should add some latency for the updates from being pushed at ftp-master.d.o to them.
 Ideally, which shouldn’t be a problem as https://www.debian.org/mirror/ftpmirror#when mentions “The main archive gets updated four times a day”.

-I get my updates from NITC mirror, so my updates flows from US > US > TW > IN > me.
+In my case, I get my updates from NITC mirror, so my updates flows from US > US > TW > IN > me in IN.

 Till now, I have only talked about Debian package mirrors.
-When you see /debian directory on various mirrors, they’re usually packages for apt install/apt update.
+When you see /debian directory on various mirrors, they’re usually for package install and updates.
 If you want to grab the latest (and greatest) Debian ISO, you go to Debian CD (as they’re still called) mirror site.

-casulana.d.o is mentioned as CD builder site hosted iby Bytemark while, pettersson-ng.d.o is mentioned as CD publishing server at Academic Computer Club in Umeå, Sweden.
-Primary download site for Debian CD when you click download on debian.org homepage is https://cdimage.debian.org/debian-cd/ is hosted here.
+casulana.d.o is mentioned as CD builder site hosted by Bytemark while pettersson-ng.d.o is mentioned as CD publishing server hosted at Academic Computer Club in Umeå, Sweden.
+Primary download site for Debian CD when you click download on debian.org homepage is https://cdimage.debian.org/debian-cd/ is hosted here as well.
 This essentially becomes Tier 0 mirror for Debian CD.
+All Debian CD mirrors are downstream to it.

 pettersson-ng.d.o / cdimage.d.o (SE) ---> to the world